wnet-ieg-2/pbs-passport-authenticate/README.md

 * `pid`: the 'pbs_profile' pid/uid
 * `thumbnail_URL`: the avatar for the user provided by the login provider.
 May be a generic icon if the user never set one up.
 The 'pbs' login provider always provides a generic icon.

-If the PIDS account pid/uid is associated with a WNET member in the MVault, further info will appear in a 'membership_info' object:
+If the PIDS account pid/uid is associated with a member in your station's MVault, further info will appear in a 'membership_info' object:

-* `offer`: the offer code, typically 'AVOD'.
+* `offer`: the offer code, typically 'MVOD'.
 This will match up against permissions in the COVE windowing system.
 * `first_name` and `last_name`: these are what his or her membership is listed under, and can be completely different from the google etc provided values.
 * `expire_date`: The expiration date of their membership
 * `grace_period`: Three months after the expiration date, when the user loses access to Passport videos.